esotericist/frf/documentation/primlist.md

 all primitive names reduced to lowercase, in all circumstances (even otherwise identical primitive names)

-groups are not in the same order as in the muf manual due to my opinions on reevance.
+groups are not in the same order as in the muf manual due to my opinions on relevance.

 at some point i'll produce a specific-to-frf document of all primitives to account for the ones unique to frf.